Installing & fitting internal bifold doors: Advice, considerations and FAQ's

 The cost of installing bifold doors should be an important factor in your decision as it can greatly increase the overall price.

 There are a lot of variables that result in different installation prices such as your location and the size of the job at hand.
-However, internal bifold doors are likely to be slightly cheaper to install than external bifold doors.
+However, internal bifold doors are likely to be slightly cheaper to install than bifold doors.

 Vufold’s doors are purpose-built so anyone can install them.
 Almost all the tools are provided—all you need to source is a screwdriver, drill, tape measure and spirit level.
 This level of ease means there is no need to hire the services of a professional fitter, saving you money.